i05nagai/memorandum/language/english_speaking.md

     * He was hoping you'd come by as a slutty nurse
 * fight
     * who could kick whose ass in a fight
+* arm
     * arm wrestle
         * you guys could arm wrestle
+    * body part
+    * weapons
+    * of land/water
+    * of organization
+    * to provide yourself or others with a weapon or weapons
+    * to provide yourself or others with equipment or knowledge in order to complete a particular task
+        * she armed herself for the interview by finding out all she could about the coumpany in advance
+        * I went to the meeting armed with the relevant facts and figures
+        * A loss on the sale of its outdoor advertising arm pre-tax profits.
 * dignity
 * if anything
     * Wait, if anything, you've to let me win.